tdwg/geoschemes/marine/proposal_v1_2023-10.md

-# A worldwide geographical scheme for recording the distribution of marine biota: First draft (October 2023) of the proposal.
+# A worldwide geographical scheme for recording the distribution of marine biota: First draft (October 2023) of the proposal (updated April 2024 for High Seas).

 The proposal for a marine scheme features five Level 1 units, 26 Level-2 units and 430 coastal Level 4 units (compare to 9 Level 1, 52 Level 2 and 609 Level 4 in the current terrestrial scheme).
 Level 3 units and the Level 4 units for High Seas are yet to be defined.
 This draft proposal is here posted with the purpose of gathering feedback.
 It is summarized on the following maps, organized according to the Level 1 and Level 2 units in which they are comprised, followed by notes explaining some of the options taken.
 Level 4 units for the coastal area (i.e. jurisdictional waters to the 200 NM boundary) are detailed in five Excel files posed on this site (one Excel file for each Level 1 ocean, then one tab for each Level 2 region in that ocean).